 If you would like more information on treating loose teeth, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Treatment for Loose Teeth.”

-If you would like more information on gum abscesses, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Periodontal (Gum) Abscesses.”
+If you would like more information on treating gum disease, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor article “Understanding Periodontal Pockets.”

 This website includes materials that are protected by copyright, or other proprietary rights.
 Transmission or reproduction of protected items beyond that allowed by fair use, as defined in the copyright laws, requires the written permission of the copyright owners.